clk-project/clk/README.md

 ```

 Try it with `clk cowsay`

+Let's take the opportunity of this first python command to discover that `clk`
+provide a logging feature ready to use.

+You can see that we created a `LOGGER` object using `LOGGER = get_logger(__name__)`.

+This object is a traditional python logger, on which we added a few levels.
+1. `LOGGER.develop(message)`, is used to inform of very low level details of click-project, you will barely need it.
+1. `LOGGER.debug(message)`, is meant to inform about low level details about the command itself, use it to provide extra information in case something is difficult to understand.
+1. `LOGGER.action(message)` says what the command does.
+For instance, it is the level used to inform what happens to the filesystem or what http requests are made.
+1. `LOGGER.status(message)` informs of high level steps of the command, like the progress of a download.
+1. `LOGGER.deprecated(message)` is useful to indicate deprecated behaviors
+1. `LOGGER.info(message)` says general information.
+It should be the preferred level to communicate general information to the user.
+1. `LOGGER.warning(message)` is used to indicate a strange thing that happened that will not prevent the command to finish.
+1. `LOGGER.error(message)` indicates something that stopped the command from working.
+1. `LOGGER.critical(message)` is about harmful stuff

+Like you might expect, enabling a level of log enables all the levels below.
+The
+default log level is `status`, meaning that all logs of levels `status`,
+`deprecated`, `info`, `warning`, `error` and `critical` will be shown.

+To enable a log level, simply provide it to the call to `clk`, using `clk
+--log-level LOGLEVEL`, or more shortly `clk -L LOGLEVEL`.
+Because the levels
+`develop`, `debug` and `action` are often used, they also have shortcuts,
+respectively `-D`, `-d` and `-a`.

+If, like, us, you like the `action` log level and want to make it the new
+default, simply add it to the parameters with `clk parameters set clk -a`.

+If you want to see what the log levels look like, you can try them with `clk log
+--level MESSAGE`.
+Of course, you must also enable the associated log level.
+For
+instance, to play with the `develop` level, you would run `clk --log-level
+develop log --level develop message`.

 ## Creating a real life application
 In case you want to be able to create your own command line application, instead